PostHog/posthog.com/contents/handbook/growth/marketing/posthog-style-guide.md

 ### Link to PostHog app

 You can also link to the PostHog app directly by using `https://us.posthog.com/${path}`.
 This saves time for our users and makes it easier for them to find what they need.
+Make sure to remove `project/2/` from the URL so it redirects them to their project.
+EU Cloud users are redirected automatically.

 > **Example:** "To create an insight, first [capture events](/docs/product-analytics/capture-events).
 Then, go to the [insights tab](https://us.posthog.com/insights) and click **+ New insight**."

-### Bold button names
+### Bold button and tab names

-Put button names in bold.
-This makes it easier for our users to skim through the docs.
+Put button, tab, and other navigation names in bold.
+This makes it easier for our users to skim through the docs, while be cleaner than using quotes all the time.

 > **Example:** "Go to the [insights tab](https://us.posthog.com/insights) and click **+ New insight**."